hufman/medialinkfs/README.md

 ### Output Configuration

 - `dest`: The full path to the directory to make the group directories
-- `groupBy`: The metadata key of each item to use as the basis for grouping.
+- `group_by`: The metadata key of each item to use as the basis for grouping.
 This can also be an array of keys

 Example Config
 --------------